Masters of arts in Educational Leadership and Policy Studies

 - 300-hour, project-based internship integrated with coursework and supported by a mentor principal

-- Teach For America (TFA): For TFA alumni in Colorado and across the United States.
+- Teach for America (TFA) – Offered for TFA alumni in Colorado and across the United States.
 Fully online and hybrid options available.

 You will need to complete 45 total credit hours.
-This includes 30 credit hours from the program certificate, plus 15 additional credit hours and an Action Research Capstone Project.
+This includes 30 credit hours from the certificate program, plus 15 additional credit hours including an Action Research Capstone Project.

 Approximate Completion Time